damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 a `.gitlab-ci.yml` file.
 If you have some shared runner setup, this should make it easier for your team to start using CI.

-Of course, you can turn off CI if you don't want to use it.
+Of course, you can disable CI for projects you don't want to use it for.

 ### Fast, Faster!